T

 +

-What is the currency used in Hong Kong?
+What is the currency in Hong Kong and where can I exchange money?

 +

-The currency used in Hong Kong is the Hong Kong Dollar (HKD).
-You'll find ATMs readily available, and credit cards are widely accepted in most hotels, restaurants, and larger stores.
-For smaller purchases or local markets, it's useful to have some cash on hand.
-Exchange rates are generally favorable.
+The official currency in Hong Kong is the Hong Kong Dollar (HKD).
+You can exchange money at authorized money changers, banks, and at the airport.
+ATMs are also widely available and dispense HKD.
+Major credit cards are accepted in most hotels, restaurants, and larger shops, but it's useful to have some cash for smaller vendors and markets.

 +